New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- New England was 5-3 against the spread, and 5-3 overall, at home last season.
+- At home last year, New England was 5-3 overall and 5-3 against the spread.

-- At home last season, the Patriots were 3-2 ATS as 2.5-point favorites or greater.
+- At home last season, the Patriots were 3-2 ATS as 3-point favorites or greater.

-- Last season, in eight home games, New England hit the over twice.
+- New England hit the over twice in eight home games last year.

-- New Orleans was 5-3 against the spread, and 6-2 overall, on the road last season.
+- New Orleans was 5-3 against the spread, and 6-2 overall, in away games last season.

-- Last year, as 2.5-point underdogs or more on the road, the Saints were 4-3 ATS.
+- As 3-point underdogs or more on the road, the Saints were 4-3 ATS.

-- Last year, in eight road games, New Orleans went over the total four times.
+- Last year, in eight road games, New Orleans hit the over four times.

 Powered by Data Skrive.